The following definitions shall apply unless the context otherwise requires:

 1.11 “Programme Cycle” means the holistic 12 months programme occurring every year.
 See more information here

-1.12 “Seed Capital” means N1,700,000 total funding made available to each Tony Elumelu Entrepreneurs from the Tony Elumelu Foundation.
-The first stage is a non-returnable investment of N850,000 (Eight hundred and fifty thousand Naira) or its local currency equivalent across Africa which is automatic upon completion of the 12 week training programme, attendance at the EEF and approval of submitted business plan; second stage is a returnable loan or equity investment of N850,000 (Eight hundred and fifty thousand Naira) or its local currency equivalent across Africa, and must be applied for separately; Seed capital will be disbursed to Nigerians in Naira equivalent (based on the Central Bank of Nigeria exchange rate).
+1.12 “Seed Capital” means $10,000 total funding made available to each Tony Elumelu Entrepreneur from the Tony Elumelu Foundation.
+The first stage is a non-returnable investment of $5,000 which is automatic upon completion of the 12 week training programme, attendance at the TEF Entrepreneurship Forum and approval of submitted business plan; second stage is a returnable loan or equity investment of $5,000, and must be applied for separately.

 1.13 “Selection Committee”means an independent selection committee appointed by the Promoter to select the best-qualified Applicants from the pool of Applications against specified selection criteria;